nprapps/interactive-template/readme.rst

 -----------

-This template for `grunt-init <http://gruntjs.com/project-scaffolding>`_ contains all the setup required to start building a flat-file news application (It may be useful for dynamic apps as well).
-The goal is to have a set of sensible defaults and automatic tasks similar to those provided by `Tarbell
+This template for `grunt-init <http://gruntjs.com/project-scaffolding>`_ contains all the setup required to start building a flat-file news application.
-<http://tarbell.tribapps.com/>`_, but optimized for a NodeJS workflow.
-Among
-other things, app built on this scaffolding will automatically parse CSV and JSON for your HTML templates, import data from Google Drive, build LESS into CSS, browserify JavaScript from CommonJS modules, and set up a local development server with watch tasks and live reload to make rapid development easy as pie.
+Although it's a good starting place, providing reasonable defaults and data sources, it is not opinionated about front-end frameworks or overall application architecture.
+Out of the box, it provides:

+- HTML templating using EJS with Markdown rendering
+- JavaScript bundling using Browserify and Babel
+- CSS compilation from LESS
+- Live reload for all front-end tasks
+- Data pipelines for loading:

+  - Text from Google Docs
+  - Structured data from Google Sheets or CSV
+  - Automatic ArchieML parsing from text

+- Deployment and asset synchronization with S3

 *Executive summary:* Provides everything you need to start building a news app or interactive graphic.